 OCU School of Law requires the following for JD/MPA paired degree students to graduate:

-- 84 credit hours of OCU J.D. courses (including Administrative Law, Legislation, and the government Practice externship program)
+- Eighty-four credit hours of OCU J.D. courses (including administrative law, legislation and the government practice externship program)

-- 6 credit hours transferred from UCO MPA
+- Six credit hours transferred from UCO MPA

 - Additional OCU School of Law graduation requirements